 Summary of Self-Isolation Orders

-The new Self-Isolation Orders require that all persons entering or arriving in Manitoba, including persons entering or arriving from other provinces and territories in Canada, must self-isolate in their home, hotel or other residence and stay at that location for 14 days or for the duration of their stay.
+The new Self-Isolation Orders still require that all persons entering or arriving in Manitoba, including persons entering or arriving from other provinces and territories in Canada, must self-isolate in their home, hotel or other residence and stay at that location for 14 days or for the duration of their stay.
 Such individuals must travel directly to the home, hotel or residence in which they intend to reside for the self-isolation period.

 Persons self-isolating may only leave their home, hotel or residence to receive urgent/emergency medical care, attend a medical appointment that cannot be postponed or undertake essential errands where home delivery is not possible.
 They must maintain physical distancing of two metres from other persons and immediately return to their residence upon completing the appointment/errand.